GameTimeline

 • Blood Origin → ancient Elven history and the first witcher prototype

-• Do not merge Netflix story years into game Story rows on /witcher
+• Do not merge Netflix story years into game story-order titles on Witcher games timeline

-• Season 5 planned as the final Netflix season—FAQ only as of July 2026
+• Season 5 planned as the final Netflix season—optional as of July 2026

 Timeline